magic-wormhole/magic-wormhole-protocols/uri-scheme.md

 The general format looks like this, and assumes default values for all query fields:
 `wormhole-transfer:{code}`

 `{code}` is the [URL / percent encoded](https://en.wikipedia.org/wiki/Percent-encoding) wormhole code.
+The [C0 control percent encode set](https://url.spec.whatwg.org/#c0-control-percent-encode-set) is used to be [compatible with URL parsers](https://url.spec.whatwg.org/#concept-opaque-host-parser).
 While common codes may not require any encoding, it must be made sure that percent-encoding and decoding is applied to support all possibilities.

 It can be extended by appending a [query string](https://en.wikipedia.org/wiki/Query_string).
+The query string is percent-encoded with the [query percent encode set](https://url.spec.whatwg.org/#query-percent-encode-set).

 ## Query fields
 Applications MUST parse all query fields specified below and fail if they contain unknown fields or unsupported parameter values.
 Query values are percent-encoded.